brunoborges/toml-schema/README.md

 The default value the parser should read when this element is not explicitly defined in the TOML file.

-An element of type Boolean will default to `false` unless
+An element of type `boolean` will default to `false` when omitted, unless defined otherwise in the user-provided schema file.

 ## Min